Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • direct filling.

-The floor on the ground is built in such a way that it is flush with the doorway.
+The ground floor is built so that it is flush with the doorway.
 Markings should be applied around the perimeter of the building.
-To do this, marks are installed on the walls, at a distance of 100 cm from the bottom of the opening.
-When the markup is done, it should be lowered back one meter.
+To do this, marks are placed on the walls at a distance of 100 cm from the bottom of the opening.
+When the marking is completed, you should lower it back one meter.
 This line will become a guide for pouring concrete.
-For easier marking, it is necessary to install pegs on which the ropes are pulled along the corner parts of the room.
+To make marking easier, you should install pegs in the corner parts of the room on which the ropes are tensioned.

 To install the reinforcing frame, special stands should be equipped, the height of which is about 2.5 cm.
 Thus, they will be located directly on the concrete floor.

-In order for the pouring procedure to be quick and the result to be of high quality, it is necessary to install the guides and mount the formwork.
-Divide the room into several equal segments, the width of which is no more than 200 cm.
-Install guides in the form of wooden bars, the height of which is equal to the distance from the floor to the zero mark.
+In order for the pouring procedure to go quickly and the result to be of high quality, the guides should be installed and the formwork mounted.
+Divide the room into several equal sections, the width of which is no more than 200 cm.
+Install guides in the form of wooden blocks, the height of which is equal to the distance from the floor to the zero mark.

-To ensure good adhesion of concrete to the surface, the use of a manual concrete vibrator is recommended.
+To ensure good adhesion of concrete to the surface, it is recommended to use a hand-held concrete vibrator.

 Concrete floors on the ground video:

-When a reinforced concrete floor is laid:
+When installing a reinforced concrete floor:

 Materials used